 Numerous effects of low flow have been observed in various parts of the Barton Springs complex (City of Austin, 2013).
-Upper Barton Spring ceases to flow when the combined discharge from the Barton Springs complex is about 40 cfs (1.1 m3/s).
-Old Mill Spring experiences a relatively sharp decrease in DO concentration at about 20 cfs (0.57 m3/s) combined springflow and ultimately a virtual cessation of flow at lower flow (about 14 cfs) (0.40 m3/s; City of Austin, 2013; Turner, 2004b).
+Upper Barton Spring ceases to flow when the combined discharge from the Barton Springs complex is about 40 cfs ( $1.1 \text{ m}^3$ /s).
+Old Mill Spring experiences a relatively sharp decrease in DO concentration at about 20 cfs ( $0.57 \text{ m}^3/\text{s}$ ) combined springflow and ultimately a virtual cessation of flow at lower flow (about 14 cfs) (0.40 m/s; City of Austin, 2013; Turner, 2004b).
 Also, the COA discovered that Eliza Spring ceases to flow when the dam gates in Barton Springs Pool are opened and water is drawn down during periods of low springflow, which previously stranded and killed some salamanders.
-To prevent Eliza Spring from going dry while it is in its current configuration, water in Barton Springs Pool is no longer drawn down when combined flows are less than 54 cfs (1.5 m3/s; City of Austin, 2013).
+To prevent Eliza Spring from going dry while it is in its current configuration, water in Barton Springs Pool is no longer drawn down when combined flows are less than 54 cfs (1.5 m/s; City of Austin, 2013).
 It is possible that not only Old Mill Spring but also Eliza Spring could cease to flow during an Extreme Drought under current (2014) withdrawals without additional curtailments, even if the gates of Barton Springs Pool were to remain closed.
 The effect of this circumstance on the Covered Species at Eliza Spring is unknown, but with no-flow conditions at Old Mill Spring, reproduction appears to cease, food becomes scarce, and seasonal high temperature in the surface environment causes mortality from respiratory distress.